 Applicants for emancipation should note that there is no provision in the law to become "unemancipated" once emancipation has been granted.

 - The Department's philosophy is that emancipation should be granted to individuals who have demonstrated an ability to manage their affairs in a mature and responsible manner.

-- The Court, in effect, is guaranteeing to merchants, landlords, schools, and others in the community that this individual is able to conduct his/her affairs as an adult, is financially able to pay their way, budget their money, and pursue a responsible lifestyle.
+- The Court, in effect, is guaranteeing to merchants, landlords, schools, and others in the community that this individual is able to conduct their affairs as an adult, is financially able to pay their way, budget their money, and pursue a responsible lifestyle.

 Guidelines on Emancipation